dionysius/vaultwarden-web-vault-deb/docs/using-nx-to-build-projects.md

 Bitwarden uses [Nx](https://nx.dev/) to make building projects from the monorepo easier.
 To build, lint, or test a project you'll want to reference the project's `project.json` file for availible commands and their names.
 Then you'll run `npx nx [your_command] [your_project] [your_options]`.
 Run `npx nx --help` to see availible options, there are many.

 Please note: the Nx implementation is a work in progress.
-Not all apps support Nx yet, CI still uses the old npm builds, and we have many "legacy" libraries that use hacks to get them into the Nx project graph.
+CI still uses the old npm builds, and we have many "legacy" libraries that use hacks to get them into the Nx project graph.

 ## Quick Start